sct/overseerr/docs/getting-started/installation.md

 {% tab title="Docker Compose" %}

-For more details on how to use Docker Compose, please [review the official Compose documentation](https://docs.docker.com/compose/reference/).
+For details on how to use Docker Compose, please [review the official Compose documentation](https://docs.docker.com/compose/reference/).

 **Installation:**